Hiring Grant Options 2022: Wage Subsidies for Canadian Employers

 Many Canadian companies could benefit from hiring intern students and recent post-secondary graduates.
 Not only do youth candidates possess the skills and enthusiasm that can support operational success, but they can also help your company qualify for hiring grants and wage subsidies.
 While Canadian government funding for hiring experienced professionals is generally quite limited, there are several opportunities for employers to receive funding for post-secondary students and recent graduates.

 Canadian employers can receive up to 50-70% of an intern’s wage to a maximum $5k-$7k, or up to 50% of a recent graduate’s wage to a maximum $12k-$15k in hiring grants.

 Spring and summer are the ideal times to use these incentives since there is a large youth talent pool and funding programs are generally open to applications.
 Since many hiring grants operate on a first-come, first-served basis, such as the Canada Summer Jobs (CSJ) program, interested employers should start the recruitment process as soon as possible.
 Current employees are not eligible for retroactive payments; employers must receive funding approval prior to hiring the candidate to qualify.

 Hiring Grant Options: Access Funding to Provide Youth Employment

-While several Canadian businesses know that hiring grants and wage subsidies exist, few understand how they help, how they impact the recruitment process, or what they must do to access funding.
+While many Canadian businesses know that hiring grants and wage subsidies exist, few understand how they help, how they impact the recruitment process, or what they must do to access funding.